395110n/CSUY3083Project/README.md

 	For each table should allow insert, modify users

 5. setup index page (or change login page to index page) (Done)
+6. login failure:
+	1. probably want to add a pop-up that says login failure?
+7. registration failure